jaydenfrn/jaydenfrn.github.io/essays/final-project-proposal.md

 * Divide between “interests” and “non-interests”
 * Weight classifieds based on parts filled out / specificity of tag (Python > Coding)
 * “LLM” or dictionary to find synonyms in searches

-—————Other Notes—————
-Use of Nextjs:
-Use of React:
-Use of Bootstrap 5:
-Use of GitHub Hosting:
-“Special Sauce”: (See beyond basics)

-People to Review App:
-[JZ] I have 1 in mind.
-Jameel (the engineering student who gave me this anecdote about collaborating with students in other majors)
-[MM] Arthur (friend), Asher (cousin)
-[RA] I could get at least one friend to review it, would not be students.
-[JXZ] Jyrum (Friend)